Chester FC History

 2015/16 was another tricky season for the Blues and despite a good start in the league a prolonged spell of poor form saw manager Steve Burr depart and his assistant Jon McCarthy step into the hot-seat for the final four games of the season.
 Three wins in the last three games ensured National League survival for another season.

-2016/17 saw the club enjoy a fantastic unbeaten run from September to Boxing Day but the club couldn’t match the first half of the season which saw them as high as seventh but a dreadful run of form towards the end of the season meant the club finished in 19th place.
+2016/17 saw the club enjoy a fantastic unbeaten run from September to Boxing Day but the club couldn’t match the first half of the season which saw them as high as seventh but a poor run of form towards the end of the season meant the club finished in 19th place.
 A piece of good news at the end of the season came in the form of the club selling academy product Sam Hughes to 2015/16 champions Leicester City for an undisclosed fee.
+In 2018 the club were relegated to the National League North – where they brought in Joint Managers Anthony Johnson and Bernard Morley who had seen Salford City lift the title just months earlier.

 The story continues…